into your inbox

 The facts: Connors loses his rag, loses the match

-On October 17, 1982, when Jimmy Connors began his semi-final encounter against Gene Mayer in the semi-finals of the Australian Indoor Championship, in Sydney, he was the heavy favourite and everyone was already anticipating the final against his rival John McEnroe.
+On October 17, 1982, when Jimmy Connors began his semi-final encounter against Gene Mayer in the semi-finals of the Australian Indoor Championship in Sydney, he was the heavy favourite and everyone was already anticipating the final against his arch-rival, John McEnroe.
 Not only had Connors triumphed at both Wimbledon and the US Open, but he had also reclaimed the world No 1 spot in September.
-On top of that, he had never lost against Mayer before.
+On top of that, he had never lost to Mayer before.

-However, Connors seemed nervous at start, and Mayer took the first set, 6-2, while the recent US Open champion was awarded a first warning when he angrily addressed one of the match officials.
+However, Connors seemed nervous at the start and Mayer took the first set 6-2 even as the recent US Open champion was awarded a first warning when he angrily addressed one of the match officials.
 Tension peaked in the second set with a series of incidents between the world No 1 and the chair umpire, Peter Duncan.
 According to The New York Times, “the situation almost got out of hand when Duncan first ruled a Mayer shot in, then out, then in again.”

 At that stage, as he called the referee, Connors told Duncan: “One of us has to go.”
 When Bill Gilmour, the referee, arrived, the American was fuming.
 “This guy has no control of the game since we started, and I want you to send him out.”, he said, according to El Pais.